dhis2/training-docs/content/tracker_use/tg_maps.md

 1. Review how tracker co-ordinates are captured during both registration and within an event
 2. Create a map using the event layer
    1. Create the map with the following inputs
+   - Layer Type : Boundary
+   - Level 3
-      - Layer Type : Event
+   - Layer Type : Event (CBS Location)
    - Data:
-        - Program : COVID-19 Case-base Surveillance
+     - Program : Case-based Surveillance
-        - Stage : Stage 3 - Lab Results
+     - Stage : Stage 1 - Diagnostic & Clinical Information
-        - Coordinate field : Event Location
+     - Coordinate field : CBS Location
      - Event status : all
    - Period : This Year
    - Org Units : User org units 2x below
    - Filter :
-        - Data item : Lab Test Result = Positive
+   - Data item : CBS Fever
    - Style :
    - Group events
-        - Style by data element : Sex
+     - GEN - Sex

-   2. Note that dealing with event or tracker data when using the event layer is exactly the same
+     Note that dealing with event or tracker data when using the event layer is exactly the same

 3. Create a map using the TEI layer with relationships

-   1. Create the map with the following inputs
-      - Layer 1 Type : Boundary Layer - Vientiane Capital
+   - Layer 1 Type : Boundary Layer - LAO PDR
    - Layer 2 Type : Tracked Entity
    - Data:
      - Tracked Entity Type : Person
-        - Program : COVID-19 Case-base Surveillance
+     - Program : Case-base Surveillance
      - Program status : all
    - Relationships :
    - Display tracked entity relationships = yes
    - Relationship type : Has Been in Contact with
    - Period :
    - Program/Enrollment date
-        - Start/ End Date : Oct 16, 2020 - Oct 16, 2021
+   - Start/ End Date : January 1, 2023 - June 30, 2024
-      - Org Units : CHW Mitthaphap
+   - Org Units : 0001 CH Mahosot
    - Style : leave as default

-   2. Discuss the limitations of this layer in its current state (no relationships across other programs, can't just collect the co-ordinate during registration and combine this with data within one of the events)
+   Discuss the limitations of this layer in its current state (no relationships across other programs, can't just collect the co-ordinate during registration and combine this with data within one of the events)

 4. Review the recap slide
 5. Have them perform the assignment